sanity-io/sanity-plugin-internationalized-array/README.md

 }
 ```

+## Migrate from objects to arrays

+[See the migration script](https://github.com/SimeonGriggs/sanity-plugin-internationalized-array/blob/main/migrations/transformObjectToArray.js) inside `./migrations/transformObjectToArray.js` of this Repo.

+Follow the instructions inside the script and set the `_type` and field name you wish to target.

+Please take a backup first!

 ### Why store localised field data like this?

 The most popular way to store field-level translated content is in an object using the method prescribed in [@sanity/language-filter](https://www.npmjs.com/package/@sanity/language-filter).
 This works well and creates tidy object structures, but also create a unique field path for every unique field name, multiplied by the number of languages in your dataset.